North Korean foreign minister flies to Sweden amid Trump-Kim talks prep

 Because the U.S. does not have an embassy or diplomatic relations with North Korea, it is represented in the country by Sweden.
 The same is also true for Canada and Australia.

-"They will also address the security situation on the Korean Peninsula, which is high on the Security Council agenda," it added, referring to the Untied Nations Security Council, of which Sweden is a non-permanent member.
+"They will also address the security situation on the Korean Peninsula, which is high on the Security Council agenda," it added, referring to the United Nations Security Council, of which Sweden is a nonpermanent member.

 The Swedish statement added that Sweden fully supports the Security Council, which has "unanimously condemned North Korea's nuclear weapons and missile programs and demanded the complete, verifiable and irrevocable elimination of these program."